zposten/cubicle/content/posts/git-time-travel-pt1.md

 But what _is_ a commit exactly?
 A Git commit is made up of three parts

 - The content of the commit.
 This is the actual source code that you're trying to store in Git by making this commit
 - A commit message.
 This is a description you include when you make a commit.
-More on this in a second
 - A parent.
 This is the commit that your HEAD pointed to before making this commit.
 Every commit apart from the very first one in the repo (the "root commit") has a parent

 ## Let's take a look at the log